ehsteve/roentgen/docs/guide/tour.rst

 This plot shows that air, though not a dense material, can absorb low energy x-rays over long distances.
 Materials can be added together to form more complex optical paths.
-If two materials are added together they form a new object, a :ref:`Compound`.
+If two materials are added together they form a new object, a `roentgen.absorption.Compound`.
 A simple example might be to consider the transmission through air and then through a thermal blanket composed of a thin layer of mylar and Aluminum::

     optical_path = Material('air', 2 * u.m) + Material('mylar', 5 * u.micron) + Material('Al', 5 * u.micron)